ralexgt/Workhorse-TechFest/README.md

 ⚡ Developed for **Endava TechFest 2025** by the **GIT&RUN TEAM**

 🌐 Check it Out

-The live demo lives on:
+The live demo lives on here:
 [DEMO](https://calm-pebble-07af23d03.1.azurestaticapps.net/)